About

 Limerick City and County Council has received funding of approximately €200,000 under THRIVE – the Town Centre First Heritage Revival Scheme – Strand 1 for the King’s Island Area of Limerick City.

-• Enhancement of an existing Integrated Urban Strategy – The King’s Island Walled Town Frameworks.
+- Enhancement of an existing Integrated Urban Strategy – The King’s Island Walled Town Framework.

 THRIVE promotes a citizen-centred community-led approach to planning and design.
 It embraces the core values of the New European Bauhaus – sustainability, aesthetics, and inclusion.